ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The claims set is secured in transit with the same mechanisms used by CWT and JWT, in particular CBOR Object Signing and Encryption (COSE) {{RFC8152}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}}.
-Authenticity and integrity protection MUST always be provided.
+Authenticity and integrity protection must always be provided.
 Privacy (encryption) may additionally be provided.
-The key material used to sign and encrypt is specifically created and provisioned for the purpose of atestation.
+The key material used to sign and encrypt is specifically created and provisioned for the purpose of attestation.
 It is the use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.

 EAT is focused on authenticating, identifying and characterizing implementations where implementations are devices, chips, hardware, software and such.